talon-one/TalonOnePHPsdk/docs/Api/IntegrationApi.md

 );
 $loyaltyProgramId = 56; // int | Identifier of the profile-based loyalty program.
 You can get the ID with the [List loyalty programs](https://docs.talon.one/management-api#tag/Loyalty/operation/getLoyaltyPrograms) endpoint.
 $integrationId = 'integrationId_example'; // string | The integration identifier for this customer profile.
 Must be: - Unique within the deployment. - Stable for the customer.
 Do not use an ID that the customer can update themselves.
 For example, you can use a database ID.
 Once set, you cannot update this identifier.
 $endDate = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Used to return expired, active, and pending loyalty balances before this timestamp.
-You can enter any past, present, or future timestamp value.  **Note:**  - It must be an RFC3339 timestamp string. - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
-The time zone setting considered is `UTC`.
+You can enter any past, present, or future timestamp value.  > [!note] **Note** > - This must be an RFC3339 timestamp string. > - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
+The time zone setting >   considered is `UTC`.
 If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered.
 $subledgerId = 'subledgerId_example'; // string | The ID of the subledger by which we filter the data.
 $includeTiers = false; // bool | Indicates whether tier information is included in the response.
 When set to `true`, the response includes information about the current tier and the number of points required to move to next tier.
 $includeProjectedTier = false; // bool | Indicates whether the customer's projected tier information is included in the response.
 When set to `true`, the response includes information about the customer's active points and the name of the projected tier.  **Note** We recommend filtering by `subledgerId` for better performance.